best EHR

 How Aligned are your consultants to the Goals of Your Pediatric Practice?

-July 10, 2012 in EHR Selection by support Team | Comments Off on How Aligned are your consultants to the Goals of Your Pediatric Practice?
+July 10, 2012 in Uncategorized by support Team | Comments Off on How Aligned are your consultants to the Goals of Your Pediatric Practice?

 A Pediatric practice needs to successfully work with both internal and external stakeholders to be successful.
 These stakeholders include employees and external vendors/companies and sometimes, consultants.
 There can be misalignment of the goals of each of these stakeholders with the goals of your Pediatric Practice.
 There are a number of questions to ask a consultant to insure they represent your best interests.